-Warby Parker goes public: what to know about WRBY’s direct listing on the NYSE
+Warby Parker stock hits the NYSE today: Everything to know about the WRBY direct listing

-The eyewear brand Warby Parker is going public today.
-However, instead of going public via the traditional initial public offering (IPO) route, Warby Parker is instead choosing to debut its shares via a direct listing.
+Eyewear brand Warby Parker is going public today.
+However, instead of going public via the traditional initial public offering (IPO) route, Warby Parker is instead debuting its shares via a direct listing.
 Here’s what you need to know:

 - What is Warby Parker?
 Warby Parker is an eyewear brand that sells prescription frames and sunglasses.
 The company was founded in 2010 and sells its eyewear online and in retail stores.
-Warby Parker is known for its “Home Try-On” program, which lets online customers choose five frames to be shipped to them, with the customer keeping the best fit and sending the rest back.
+Warby Parker is known for its “Home Try-On” program, which lets online customers choose five frames that are shipped to them, with the customer keeping the best fit and sending the rest back.

 - What ticker will Warby Parker trade under?
 Warby Parker shares will trade under the ticker symbol WRBY.